Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 You get the gist.
 Get them talking about something outside of work to start off the conversation.
 You’ll help them feel more comfortable and the conversation should flow more effortlessly after this.

-Also, you not only show you’re interested in the prospect but you spark a conversation where connections can be built.
+Also, you not only show you’re interested in the prospect, but you initiate a conversation where connections can then be built.

-A great way to start off your conversation on a positive note is to enter your sales call with a custom sentence that acknowledges something positive about the prospect.
+A great way to start off your conversation on a positive note is to enter your sales call with a custom sentence that acknowledges something positive about the prospect, such as a recent accomplishment.

-Here’s an example of doing this with a spreadsheet created for a discovery call:
+Here’s an example of doing this with our spreadsheet created for discovery calls:

 This will help to spark a connection right from the get-go and show you’ve done your research.